mosquitogames/1819rulebook/1_setup.md

 Separate the Event cards by their backs: Event I, Event II, and the Treaties.

-- Shuffle the Event II cards, then deal 3 face down onto the Event deck space.
+- Shuffle the Event II cards, then deal 3 face down onto the Events space.
-- Place the Anglo-Dutch Treaty face down on top of the Event II cards.
+- Then shuffle the Event I cards and deal 3 face down on top of the Event II cards.
-- Then shuffle the Event I cards and deal 3 face down on top of the Treaty.
+- Place the Singapore Treaty face down on top of the Event I cards.
-- Finally, place the Singapore Treaty face down on the pile.
+- Place the Anglo-Dutch Treaty **face up** on the Treaty space.

 Put the rest of the Event cards away.